 Out in Sand Canyon, Captain Cunio staked a claim to a couple of thousand acres, becoming the first non-Indian resident of that now very high-priced real estate.
 Nearby rose the home of Remi Nadeau, who made a fortune with his freight wagons, supplying the miners of the Soledad.
+(Editor's note: Different guy.
+The Remi Nadeau who lived in the SCV was the grandson of the freighter of the same name.
+The freighter Remi Nadeau lived in Los Angeles.)
 Nadeau's home was enclosed by a deer park which in later years became a tourist attraction.
 It is now called North Oaks.

 The Reed family operated a stage stop at Lake Elizabeth for many years during the 1860s.
 In 1873 Patrick Hughes trailed a flock of sheep down from the San Joaquin Valley and built a small house on the shores of West Elizabeth, which is now Lake Hughes.
 The population had grown enough by Aug.
 24, 1878 to warrant a post office.